Excessive exhaust smoke, may be the first sign that your engine needs attention.

 - Failure to change your oil or oil filter regularly

 - Damage or wear to piston rings

-When your engine emits blue smoke from the exhaust; this is usually a sign that your car is burning oil.
-In most cases, oil is leaking somewhere within the combustion chamber.
+When your engine emits blue smoke from the exhaust; this is usually a sign that your engine is burning oil.
+In most cases, oil is leaking, somewhere within the combustion chamber.

-Slightly more difficult to diagnose; grey engine smoke can have a number of meanings.
-In some cases, this can also be the sign of the car burning oil or having a faulty turbocharger.
+Slightly more difficult to diagnose; grey engine smoke, can have a number of meanings.
+In some cases, this can also be the sign of the engine burning oil or having a faulty turbocharger.

-Thin, wispy vapours or white smoke can sometimes be a build-up of condensation in the exhaust system.
-But, In the most serious cases; the engine might be burning coolant.
+Thin, wispy vapors or white smoke, can sometimes be a build-up of condensation in the exhaust system.
+But, in the most serious cases; the engine might be burning coolant.

-Consequently, caused by a cracked engine block, a blown head gasket, or some type of damage to the cylinder head.
-Overfilling the engine with oil can also cause white smoke to pour out of the tailpipe.
-Learn how to fill your car with the correct amount of oil to avoid this.
+Consequently, caused by a cracked engine block; a blown head gasket, or some type of damage to the cylinder head.
+Overfilling the engine with oil, can also cause white smoke to pour out of the tailpipe.
+Learn how to fill your engine with the correct amount of oil to avoid this.

-Black smoke is usually a sign that your engine is burning an excess of fuel.
-This is bad for your car’s health, economy as well as any passerby health!
-Similar to cigarette smoke, black smoke can cause all kinds of problems for us if breathed in.
+Black smoke, is usually a sign that your engine is burning, an excessive amount of fuel.
+This is bad for your car’s health, economy, as well as any passerby health!
+Similar to cigarette smoke; black smoke can cause all kinds of problems for us if breathed in.